Thoughts/Code by Mary Truong

 Why do you often see old Windows/Apple logos or obsolete technologies (like CD’s or old controllers)?
 It’s about our modern past.
 The same past when our future was promised to us.
 The beginning before our tremendous technological growth.
 It’s our personal past.
 That recent history is paired with antiquated history- an elevated history in the form of Roman busts and pillars.
 We hold onto these past promises and keep resurfacing them in visuals and sounds, but we distort them- make them uncanny and bright.

 And what we are left with is an art form that is endlessly mimetic and reproducible.
-Above this writing is a vaporwave image maker: you can add stickers and swap out backgrounds, change the hues of layers, etc. But the thing is, it always feels the same.
+Above this writing is a vaporwave image maker: you can add stickers and swap out backgrounds, change the hues of layers, etc (see the randomize button).
+But the thing is, it always feels the same.
 The images are different, but the aesthetic is both instantly recognizable and forgettable.
 It's as dissolved as the promises we once had.